dccuchile/wefe/doc/quick_start.rst

   If you are not familiar with the concepts of query, target and attribute set, please visit the `the framework section <about.html#the-framework>`_ on the library's about page.
-  These concepts will be widely used in the following sections.
+  These concepts be widely used in the following sections.

-In the following code we will show how to implement the example query presented in WEFE's home page: A gender Query using WEAT metrics on the glove-twitter Word Embedding model.
+In the following code we show how to implement the example query presented in WEFE's home page: A gender Query using WEAT metrics on the glove-twitter Word Embedding model.